MaksymT17/aquamarine/readme.md

 ### [extraction](https://github.com/MaksymT17/aquamarine/tree/master/extraction):
 Extraction data of pixels(RGB channels, currently Alpha channel not required), as result of reading will be fulfilled Matrix with RGB values.
 Currently will be used bmp_reader as open library to reading BMP images.
+For simple represntation for marking objects on image - added specified class which can draw object bounds as rectangled area on input BMP image.

 ### [common](https://github.com/MaksymT17/aquamarine/tree/master/common):
 Common types and definitions, which shared between components(constants/structs/classes/